 The Königssee is in Southern Bavaria in the Berchtesgadener Land.
 This lake has crystal-clear water and spectacular views to the mountains.

-A couple years back we drove through the Berchtesgadener Land, and before we arrived at the Königssee, we saw a “Zimmer frei” sign of an open vacancy at an B&B of those villages.
+We e drove through the Berchtesgadener Land, and before we arrived at the Königssee, we saw a “Zimmer frei” sign of an open vacancy at an B&B of those villages.

 The mighty rocks of the Berchtesgaden Alps fall almost perpendicular to the shore of the Königssee, which measures 192 meters deep at its lowest point